codeexcursion/CrossPlatformCommandLine/JFindReplace/README.md

 * Flag parameters
 * Print help instructions
 * Directory flag will be -d and -directory followed by a String representing a directory.
 This flag will be optional.
+* Suppress results flag will be -s and -suppress which will prevent any results being outputted.
+This will not affect error output.
 * File include flag will be -i and -include followed by a String representing a filename or filename pattern.
 * File exclude flag will be -e and -exclude followed by a String representing a filename or filename pattern.
 * Regex Find flag will be -f and -find followed by a String representing a regular expression pattern.